 B. Planning Schedule

 Below is the schedule for subarea planning using the Community Service Area geography.
-Reviewing all ((seven))six Rural Area subareas and five large urban Potential Annexation Areas over the course of an ((eight))approximately thirteen year period (while pausing the subarea planning process during the Eight-Year update of the Comprehensive Plan) at both the broad, policy level and at the local, community level with detailed planning will facilitate a more equitable planning process.
+Reviewing all ((seven))six rural Community Service Area subareas and five large urban Potential Annexation Areas over the course of an ((eight))approximately thirteen year period (while pausing the subarea planning process during the Eight-Year update of the Comprehensive Plan) at both the broad, policy level and at the local, community level with detailed planning will facilitate a more equitable planning process.
 The plan sequencing was determined by subarea plans already underway, the ability to partner with other jurisdictions, anticipated land use changes within a Community Service Area, and striving for a countywide geographic balance in alternating years.
+The anticipated duration of each subarea planning process will be two years, which includes time for community engagement, plan development, and Council review and adoption.

 ((